Skip to main content

 1. Decide whether your real problem is library embedding or shared-service scraping.

-2. Run the same target pages through both approaches.
+2. Run the same target pages through both — and reproduce the public benchmark with the one-command harness.

-3. Compare operational setup time, not just raw extraction output.
+3. Compare operational setup time and worst-case latency, not just average extraction quality.